nils-mathieu/piscine-rust/module-00.md

 Write a **program** which prints every Friday that falls on the 13th of the month, since the first day of year 1 (it was a monday).

-To complete this task, you must write and use the following function:
+To complete this task, you must write the following function:

 ```rust
 fn is_leap_year(year: u32) -> bool;